EarthlingInteractive/PHPStorage/README.md

 Principles:

 - Data is separate from the plumbing.
-Data objects are just arrays.
+Data objects are just arrays (or, conceivably, scalar values.
+But usually arrays).

 - Backend agnostic.
 May be RDB.
 May be something else entirely.